herculesinc/pg-io/README.md

 }
 ```

-**Connections must always be released** back to the pool after they are no longer needed by calling `session.end()` method (more on this below).
+**Connections must always be released** back to the pool after they are no longer needed by calling `session.close()` method (more on this below).
 If you do not release connections, connection pool will be exhausted and bad things will happen.

 ## Managing Transactions
 pg-io supports a simple transactions mechanism.
 Only one transaction is allowed per connection session.
-A transaction can be started at any point during the session, and must be committed or rolled back when the session is ended.
+A transaction can be started at any point during the session, and must be committed or rolled back when the session is closed.

 ### Entering Transaction Mode
 Starting a transaction can be done via the following method: